SSE partners with our department to provide great opportunities for our students, including:

 Software engineering students can join the engineering honor society, Tau Beti Pi, once in their third, fourth, or fifth year.
 You can find more information about eligibility, events, and more on their website.

-MS Student Resources
+Grad Student Resources

 A Graduate Assistantship is an employment opportunity offered by the Department of Software Engineering for both Software Engineering and Data Science students.
 Responsibilities will vary, but Graduate Assistants may work as research assistants, provide lab support, etc. Graduate Assistants are not responsible for any direct classroom teaching.
 Graduate Assistants who are supervised by a faculty member are responsible for all assigned work for the number of hours offered.
 Students who do not fulfill the required work can have their assistantship terminated, including their hourly wage and scholarship.